Spaceplane: United States

-Soviet Union (1960s–1991)
+Soviet Union

 The Soviet Union first considered a preliminary design of rocket-launch small spaceplane Lapotok in early 1960s.
 The Spiral airspace system with small orbital spaceplane and rocket as second stage was developed in the 1960s–1980s.
 Mikoyan-Gurevich MiG-105 was a crewed test vehicle to explore low-speed handling and landing.

 Russia

 In the early 2000s the orbital 'cosmoplane' (космоплан) was proposed by Russia's Institute of Applied Mechanics as a passenger transport.
 According to researchers, it could take about 20 minutes to fly from Moscow to Paris, using hydrogen and oxygen-fueled engines.

-United Kingdom
+Europe

 The Multi-Unit Space Transport And Recovery Device (MUSTARD) was a concept explored by the British Aircraft Corporation (BAC) around 1968 for launching payloads weighing as much as 5000 lb into orbit.
 It was never constructed.

 In the 1980s, British Aerospace began development of HOTOL, an SSTO spaceplane powered by a revolutionary SABRE air-breathing rocket engine, but the project was canceled due to technical and financial uncertainties.
 The inventor of SABRE set up Reaction Engines to develop SABRE and proposed a twin-engined SSTO spaceplane called Skylon.
 One NASA analysis showed possible issues with the hot rocket exhaust plumes causing heating of the tail structure at high Mach numbers. although the CEO of Skylon Enterprises Ltd has claimed that reviews by NASA were "quite positive".

 Bristol Spaceplanes has undertaken design and prototyping of three potential spaceplanes since its founding by David Ashford in 1991.
 The European Space Agency has endorsed these designs on several occasions.